SiiriNaris/React-ecommerce/README.md

 ### Setup environment locally.

-In order to get started locally you need to setup a local firebase storage in order to do so setup a new project in [firebase](https://firebase.google.com/)
+In order to get started locally you need to setup a local firebase storage

+- setup a new project in [firebase](https://firebase.google.com/)
+- Choose a realtime database in test mode.
+- Make sure that read/write are true in the database rules.
-Once the created the real time database add an environment variable `REACT_APP_FIREBASE_URL` with the URL of the database
+- Once created, add an environment variable `REACT_APP_FIREBASE_URL` with the URL of the database.
+- You can seed the database with sample information in `sample-product.json` file

 ### Running locally